Germ Cell Tumors in Children

 - Lower spine (sacrum, coccyx)

-- Germinoma.
 This is a slow-growing germ cell tumor.
 It is cancer (malignant).
 The tumor is called dysgerminoma when it grows in the ovaries.
-It’s called a seminoma when it grows in the testes.
+It’s called a seminoma when it grows in the testicles.

 - Endodermal sinus tumor (yolk sac tumor).
 This is a germ cell tumor that is most often malignant, but may also be benign.
 This tumor most often affects the ovaries or testes, and the lower spine.
 They are often malignant and grow fast.

 - Choriocarcinoma.
 This kind of tumor is very rare.
 It is often malignant.
 It starts from a layer of the placenta.
 During pregnancy it may spread (metastasize) to the baby and mother.
 This is called gestational choriocarcinoma.
-It most often occurs in pregnant women who are between ages 15 and 19.
+It most often occurs in young pregnant women.
 A young child can grow choriocarcinoma from chorion cells that are still in the body.
 This is called nongestational choriocarcinoma.

 - Embryonal carcinoma.
 This type of tumor is usually malignant.
 It can spread quickly.
 It is often in the testes.